rizutazu/tweet-preview-tgbot/readme.md

 2. Setup environment variables, please refer to guides mentioned above.
 E.g., bash: prepare your `env_file` , then run `source env_file`
 3. Start the service: run `python -m tp_bot`

+## Known limits

+Currently, this bot can only send video of size less than 20MB, which is a limit of Telegram API when sending video by remote URL.

 ## Credits

 [BetterTwitFix](https://github.com/dylanpdx/BetterTwitFix): This bot is implemented by using `api.vxtwitter.com` API, thank you!